adityaarakal/instant-express-manager/docs/GAP_ANALYSIS.md

 - ✅ **Code Splitting for Routes**: All pages are now lazy-loaded using `React.lazy()` and `Suspense`, reducing initial bundle size
 - ✅ **Lazy Loading for Charts**: All chart components in Analytics and Dashboard pages are lazy-loaded, only loading when their tab/section is active
 - ✅ **Automatic Account Balance Updates**: Account balances automatically update when transactions are marked as "Received" (income), "Paid" (expense), or "Completed" (savings/investment).
 Balances also reverse when transactions are deleted or status changes back to "Pending"
+- ✅ **Balance Sync Utility**: Tool to sync existing account balances with transactions.
+Useful for syncing old data with new automatic balance update feature.
+Available in Settings page with detailed sync results
 - ✅ **Memoization**: Added `React.memo` to all chart components (IncomeTrendsChart, ExpenseBreakdownChart, SavingsProgressChart, InvestmentPerformanceChart, CreditCardAnalysisChart, BudgetVsActualChart, SavingsTrendChart, BudgetVsActual)
 - ✅ **Optimized Calculations**: Added `useMemo` and `useCallback` to expensive calculations in Planner page (month mapping, filter callbacks)
 - ✅ **Loading Fallbacks**: Added proper loading spinners for lazy-loaded components